krstnmnlsn/Adventures-in-Supersingularland-Data/README.md

 __Pairs Through Fp Small.csv__ For primes between 1000 and 5000, lists the number of times a vertex in the graph had a shortest path to its conjugate passing through Fp, the total number of conjugate pairs, the number of times a pair of vertices in the graph had a shortest path passing through Fp, and the total number of vertex pairs.

-__Pairs Through a Random Subgraph.csv__ For primes between 1000 and 5000, lists the number of times a vertex in the graph had a shortest path to its conjugate passing through H, a random subgraph.
-Also Lists the total number of conjugate pairs, the number of times a pair of vertices in the graph had a shortest path passing through H, and the total number of vertex pairs.
+__Pairs Through a Random Subgraph.csv__ For primes between 1000 and 5000, lists the number of times a vertex in the graph had a shortest path to its conjugate passing through one of 10 random subgraphs.
+Also Lists the total number of conjugate pairs, the number of times a pair of vertices in the graph had a shortest path passing through the random subgraphs, and the total number of vertex pairs.

 ## Code